popham/djbehave/README.md

 ```

 My `Inactive Oauth User Interaction` feature, its scenarios, and their steps all have access to the test server resource.
-The non-tagged feature, `Active Oauth User Interaction`, however, has no such access.
+The non-tagged `Active Oauth User Interaction` feature, however, has no such access.

 ## Deficiencies
   * I have not built any tests for this code.